bryanjhv/express-readme/README.md

 # Express README

-Serve your `README.md` as GitHub would do within your Express 4 app.
+Serve your `README` as GitHub would do within your Express 4 app.

 ## Usage